squid-cache/squid-cache.github.io/BzrInstructions.rst

 {{{
 bzr push
 }}}

-== bring a branch up to date with it's ancestor == First update your copy of the ancestor
+== bring a branch up to date with it's ancestor == First update your copy of the ancestor;
 {{{
-cd ~/source/squid/trunk (or ~/squid-repo/trunk if no local checkout of trunk) bzr update
+cd ~/source/squid/trunk
+bzr update
 }}}

-Then merge the changes into your branch:
+Then merge the changes into your child branch:
 {{{
 cd ../NAME
 bzr merge
 [fix conflicts if any]
 bzr commit -m "Merge from trunk"
 }}}

 Then continue hacking on your branch.

 If bzr merge complains on not having a source to merge from then use the following merge command once